atsepkov/RapydScript/README.md

 	print(blank.item)		# outputs 'an item'

 This is unlike Python modules, but can be useful in case you want to tweak your modules further, like adding extra parameters to them or conditional debug logic.
+You could also nest modules as many levels as you wish:

+	module world:
+		module country:
+			co = 'US'
+			module city:
+				ct = 'Cupertino, CA'
+				module zipcode:
+					z = '95014'
+					class House:
+						def __init__(self, address):
+							self.addr = address
+						def get_address(self):
+							return [self.addr, ct, z, co].join(', ')

+	apple_hq = world.country.city.zipcode.House('1 Infinite Loop')
+	apple_hq.get_address()		# '1 Infinite Loop, Cupertino, CA, 95014, US'

+This is admittedly a silly example, since we hardcoded the city and zipcode yet dynamically specify the address, but it's a good example of what can be achieved via module-nesting.

 Exception Handling